 Highly Measurable Analytics: Google houses a comprehensive analytics suite which provides a clear picture of revenue driving metrics such as cost per conversions.
 Using this data, you can easily identify weaknesses in your strategy and manipulate campaign variables to achieve desired marketing KPI’s.

 Granular Targeting & Mobile: Google offers a plethora of granular targeting options such as location, device, time of day and day of the week.
-This allows for tighter control of campaigns and enables marketers to deploy advanced PPC strategies such as channeling budgets into higher converting times of the day.
-It also caters for the mobile centric buying habits of today’s consumer – allowing marketers to develop custom targeting and bidding strategies for the mobile experience.
+This allows for tighter control of campaigns and enables marketers to deploy advanced PPC strategies such as channelling budgets into higher converting times of the day.
+It also caters for the mobile centric buying habits of today’s consumer which allows marketers to develop custom targeting and bidding strategies for the mobile experience.

 Rewards Quality: The most common misconception around Google Ads is that the company with the biggest budget wins, but this is not always the case.
-Ad rank is calculated using a number of factors including the bid, CTR, ad relevance, and the landing page experience.
+Ad rank is computed by quality score multiplied by the maximum bid price.
+Thus Google rewards relevancy to help create a level playing field for smaller players.
 Read some of our best Google ads tips for small businesses in our guide.

 Google Ads Cons